whitneyburton/portfolios/students/1710-front/natalie-montoya/template-markdown.md

 ### Playing a Part

 As a mod 1 student I don't think I contributed to the community as much as I would have liked.
-I paired a lot with the mod 2 students.
+I paired a lot with the mod 2 students and with some of my classmates.
 I would like to offer more pairing help to those that need it in the future.
 I would also like to help with try Turing weekend and/or kids who code in the future.

 ------------------